-English-born Jaquie Brown spent time in Kiwi radio, before joining late night TV2 music show Space as co-host.
+Brit-born Jaquie Brown spent time in Kiwi radio, before co-hosting late night music show Space on TV2.
 After stints on C4 and Campbell Live, she turned actor for double Qantas award-winner The Jaquie Brown Diaries.
 The comedy saw her playing a once popular TV personality “sucked into the same narcissistic tendencies” that first brought her ruin.
-Brown is also co-writer of Cannes-nominated short Nothing Special.
+Brown also co-wrote Cannes-nominated short Nothing Special.

 I was the lead rat in The Pied Piper of Hamelin.
 It’s hard to come down from that kind of level.
 From the lead rat, where would I go?
 Jaquie Brown, in a 2006 Listener interview